sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/rna_seq_advanced_tutorial.md

 ![](images/read-select.png)

-- What do the coloured rectangles inside the read represent?
-    + zoom-in to the base resolution
-    + zoom using the `+` symbol in the to-right corner
-    + perhaps right-click on the sequencing data track and un-tick `Shade base by quality`

-- You can also right-click on a read of interest and select "Go to Mate".

 The view in IGV is not static and we can scroll-along the genome by holding-down the left mouse in the data panel and dragging left and right

-## Things to practice

-- Scrolling left and right along the genome
-    + what is the name of the first gene you come across?
-- Zooming-in and out
-- Also try jumping to your favourite gene by typing its name in the location box

 ## Viewing preferences